Home » Side Dish » Easy Homemade Kettle Corn Recipe-Sweet & Salty Popcorn

 • 1 cup yellow popcorn kernels (or just enough to cover bottom of pot)

-• 3 tbsp coconut oil
+• 3 tablespoons coconut oil

-• 2 tbsp sugar
+• 2 tablespoons sugar

-• 1/4 tsp salt
+• 1/4 teaspoon salt

 Instructions

-• In a large 4-5 quart pot over medium high heat, melt the coconut oil.
+• In a large 4-5 quart pot over medium high heat, melt the 3 tablespoons coconut oil.
 Add one kernel of popcorn and cover pot with the lid tilted to create a small vent, until you hear the kernel pop.

 • Continue shaking over the heat for another 2-3 minutes or until the popping begins to slow down.